-Marriage seems wonderfully endearing to the single man or woman who has never ever married, and possibly to the divorced man or woman who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is really a challenging work at occasions.
+Marriage looks wonderfully endearing to the single person who has in no way married, and perhaps to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a tough work at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is the two a good and a negative issue.
+We carry so significantly of ourselves into our marriages – which is the two a very good and a bad point.

-We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend too much cash, not look for to control us, that they will want to spend time with us.
-We also bring in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.
+We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest too significantly funds, not seek to manage us, that they will want to commit time with us.
+We also deliver in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 A fact that has become obvious is that society doesn’t value marriage very much anymore.
 This is due to the media world that puts divorced people in front of us each and every day.
 People who are trying to stay together and fight their issues are sometimes seen as weak or scared to face the world on their own.
 Women or even men who are trying to forgive their unfaithful spouse are often told that they should leave the marriage rather they try reconciliation.

 By learning and doing what works, couples can break the pattern of unhealthy communication and create inter-generational health: happy, healthy parents raise happy, healthy families.
 Your children, in turn, have the capacity to pass relationship health on to the next generation.
 Now there’s a legacy worth leaving behind!